 - The vent cap shall terminate at least 3 feet (1M) above any forced air inlet within 10 feet (3M) horizontally. - The vent cap MUST NOT terminate below a forced air intake at any distance. - Do not terminate the vent in a window well, stairwell, alcove, courtyard or other recessed area.
-The vent cannot terminate below grade. - The vent shall not terminate near soffit vents or crawl space vents or other areas where condensate or vapor could create a nuisance or hazard or cause property damage. - The vent shall not terminate over public walkways. - The vent system shall terminate at least 3 foot (1M) above grade, above normal snow levels and at least 7 feet (2.15M) above grade when located adjacent to public walkways. - The vent terminal shall not be installed closer than 3 feet (1M) from an inside corner of an L-shaped structure. - The vent cap should have a minimum clearance of 4 feet (1.25M) horizontally from and in no case above or below, unless a 4-foot (1.25 m) horizontal distance is maintained from electric meters, gas meters, regulators and relief equipment.
+The vent cannot terminate below grade. - The vent shall not terminate less than 7 feet above a public walkway due to the normal formation of water vapour in the combustion process. - The vent system shall terminate at least 3 foot (1M) above grade, above normal snow levels and at least 7 feet (2.15M) above grade when located adjacent to public walkways. - The vent terminal shall not be installed closer than 3 feet (1M) from an inside corner of an L-shaped structure. - The vent cap should have a minimum clearance of 4 feet (1.25M) horizontally from and in no case above or below, unless a 4-foot (1.25 m) horizontal distance is maintained from electric meters, gas meters, regulators and relief equipment.
 In all cases local codes take precedence. - Flue gas condensate can freeze on exterior walls or on the vent cap.
 Frozen condensate on the vent cap can result in a blocked flue condition.
 Some discoloration to exterior building surfaces can be expected.
-Adjacent brick or masonry surfaces should be protected with a rust resistant sheet metal plate.

-- The THRUWALL vent cap MUST be purchased as a kit from the factory to ensure proper operation.
-Locally purchased or fabricated THRUWALL vent caps should not be used. - The vent shall not terminate where condensate vapor could cause damage or could be detrimental to the operation of regulators, relief valves, or other equipment.
+Adjacent brick or masonry surfaces should be protected with a rust resistant sheet metal plate. - The THRUWALL vent cap MUST be purchased as a kit from the factory to ensure proper operation.
+Locally purchased or fabricated THRUWALL vent caps should not be used.